jmumford/R-tutorial/_episodes/01-getting-started.md

 ---

-# Installing R and getting started
+# Installing R and R libraries

 [R](https://www.r-project.org/) is free and I highly recommend using R through the IDE, [RStudio](https://www.rstudio.com/), which offers a lot of helpful functionality like generating R markdown files easily and integrating with github.
 A common confusion is that updating RStudio is also updating R, but this is not the case.
 RStudio uses R, but they are updated and installed independently.